BramVer/octaaf-1/README.md

 ## Commands

+* /all - Send a message to all active members in a group
 * /bodegem - A place that is real and exists
+* /changelog - View the Octaaf changelog
 * /count - Get your current message count
 * /doubt - When in doubt...
 * /iasip - Get a random It's Always Sunny In Philadelphia quote